 Firstly, visual quality matters.
-I've seen so many designers tend to be like, let's move fast.
+I've seen so many designers tend to move fast.
 Let's do something just to illustrate the point and not to polish.
-It works sometimes if the whole team understands the visuals and the concepts are going to get better in the next step.
+It works sometimes if the whole team understands the visuals and acknowledge that the concepts are going to get better in the next step.

 But oftentimes when the team is large, others don't understand.
 They see what they see and they think that's what you are proposing.
 And if it's a lower quality, they're not going to get excited.
-I would say if you have the time, make sure there is a crop, there is a quality that would get people to say like, this is what I want, I want it today.
+I would say if you have the time, make sure there is enough quality to get people excited.

-It seems like a lot of work to do all the illustrative marks and later on you have to redo them, redesign them anyways.
+It seems like a lot of work to do all the illustrative marks and later on you have to redo them and redesign them anyways.
 Why spend this time?

-I would say, it can be a lot of work, especially if you're trying to bring up the fidelity, create prototypes and things.
+I would say, it can be a lot of work, especially if you're trying to bring up the fidelity and create prototypes.
 That's a lot of time spent, but really think about your goal.
-If the vision is to get buy-ins, get excitement, then that's time well spent.
+If the vision is to get buy-in and excitement then that's time well spent.
 It's probably the most impactful thing you can do at this stage.
 Everything else can wait.

 People keep asking about some details in the illustrative mocks.

-Make it very clear to them, visions are not specs.
+Make it very clear to them that visions are not specs.
 I think too often, especially coming from other functions other than design, people get caught up on details.
 They may ask about one specific interaction or this visual, this icon even.
-Make it clear to them.
-That doesn't matter.
-We will change them.
-We will make them better.
+Make it clear to them that things will change.
 You can provide feedback, you can ask questions, but I may not have answers.
 And that's not a problem because that's not the point at this stage.